大家好, thanks for tuning into today’s Growing up with Chinese. 欢迎收看今天的成长汉语.

 好, OK, it’s time for breather.
 Continuing on our topic of special days, today we are going to be covering Chinese Lantern Festival otherwise known as Little New Year.
 First, let me give you some background facts.

 Little New Year or 小年 falls*4 on the fifteenth day of the first month of the Chinese agricultural calendar.
 In other words, it’s fifteen days after Chinese Spring Festival and it essentially marks the end of all the Chinese New Year celebrations and festivities.

-Well the tradition of lighting lanterns and putting them on display for all to appreciate*5 and see on this day has been around almost two thousand years.
+Well the tradition of lighting lanterns and putting them on display for all to appreciate*5 and see on this day has been around for almost two thousand years.
 And I’m sure you could all imagine just how awesome the lanterns can get.
 It’s truly a beautiful sight.
 Some lanterns even have riddles written on them.
 People will read the riddles and try to guess the answers and for the most part, all the answers have to do with prosperity, good health, fortune, love and wealth in the coming year.

 So, the main food to eat on this day is the 元宵 otherwise known as the 汤圆.
 It’s a sticky rice ball with delicious filling inside like ah rose flavored sugar, or sesame paste, or red bean paste or lotus flower paste.
 They are quite rich so I can never eat too many of them, but they’re very delicious.

 Now the significance of this holiday food comes from its name and shape. 汤圆 sounds like 团圆.
 And 团圆 means to come together as in a family will come together for holiday. 圆 or circle is an auspicious*6 word and concept in China because it is unbroken and never ending.
 So eating 汤圆 is kind of like receiving or blessing for your family.
 A lovely tradition on Little New Years.